julian-rose/FreeRTOS-for-Agon/README.md

 using a utility like hex2bin found at https://sourceforge.net/projects/hex2bin/files/latest/download

 <h2>Debugging</h2>
-To catch those elusive resets (refer to UM007715 Illegal Instruction Traps) in case of stack corruption or other bugs, I now possess a $100 ZUSBASC0200ZADG debug device from https://www.mouser.com/datasheet/2/240/Littelfuse_ZUSBASC0200ZACG_Data_Sheet-3078266.pdf At the moment it doesn't work on my laptop :-(
+To catch those elusive resets (refer to UM007715 Illegal Instruction Traps) in case of stack corruption or other bugs, I now possess a $100 ZUSBASC0200ZADG debug device from https://www.mouser.com/datasheet/2/240/Littelfuse_ZUSBASC0200ZACG_Data_Sheet-3078266.pdf At the moment it doesn't work on my (Windows 11) laptop :-(  ticket is with Zilog.
 <p>

-I got FreeRTOS / MOS "alpha" running without a debugger, but it gave my brain a workout in doing so at times.
 To use the ZUSBASC0200ZADG Acclaim! smart cable hardware debugger, you will need version 5.3.5 of the ZDSII tools.
 Though, in general, you will not need the debugger to build applications, it may speed-up your development time if you do use it.
+FreeRTOS / MOS "alpha" was made running without a debugger, but it gave my brain a workout in doing so at times.

 <h3>Compiler Bugs</h3>
 There are bugs in the ZDS tools.
-Rather than put the compiler down, I would like to see the Zilog tools rescued from their current maintenance contract and made Open Source.
-What is there is fundamentally good - and would be better off in more careful hands.
+Rather than dismiss the compiler, I would like to see the Zilog tools rescued from their current maintenance contract and made Open Source.
+What is there is fundamentally useful - and would be better off in more careful hands.

 <h3>Re-entrancy</h3>
 I will point out, because you will run into it, that the Zilog libraries are